Fort Lauderdale Employment Attorney

-Business Tort and Employment Lawyer News
+Employment Lawyer News

 The U.S. Supreme Court dealt a blow to prospective whistleblowers in Digital Realty Trust Inc. v.
 Somers (February 21, 2018), making it more difficult to bring a retaliation claim under the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 The justices said that a part of the Dodd-Frank Act that protects a whistleblower from being fired, demoted or harassed only applies to people who report legal violations to the SEC.

 On March 7th, Florida’s Fourth District Court of Appeals held that a supervisor’s one-time sexual advance out of the workplace can meet requirements to pursue a retaliation claim under Florida law, in a ruling that called for a new trial in a police dispatcher’s suit claiming a local police chief lashed out after she declined his advances.